-- mch produced an estimated 841kg of carbon dioxide per employee during 2016/17 before offset measures were applied.
+- mch produced an estimated 1,340kg of carbon dioxide per employee during the year before offset measures were applied.
 After offset measures were applied, this figure was reduced to zero. - Analysis of the Financial Services sector (the closest comparable sector for which data could be found) shows an average of 4,976kg of carbon dioxide per employee per year although with offsets the average falls to 1,333kg (2)